eformat/feedhenry-camel/readme.md

 ionic run ios
 ```

+Remark :
-Remark : Check with ionic team how we could pass the parameter of the url to be used
+- Check with ionic team how we could pass the parameter of the url to be used
+- Test with Ios 6 as we have permissions issues on android Samsung

 * To collect Android logs